kjottkake/rpi_newsscraper/README.md

 # News Scrapper!
 Where we scrape the shit out of news!

 ## What it do:

-This is an automated news scraping script that scrapes contents of tv2.no/nyheter (tv2 news).
-This script saves daily news headlines and complies them into a new consolidated news website which is then hosted via nginx.
-This script is configured to run on Raspberry PI.
-A Raspberry PI 3+ was used in development.
+This is the final project for IDG1100 Web Fundamentals at NTNU in Gjøvik.

+In this project I have developed a series of scripts and configuration files which scrapes news articles from online newspapers (tv2.no/nyheter) and compiles them into a new website which is then republished on a web server running on a Raspberry Pi 3

 ## How it does it.